bhavya1729/Bank-Marketing-Campaign-Optimization/README.md

 - Product Design

-Develop flexible products for the 30–50 age group
+ Develop custom offers for 30–50-year-olds to boost performance in this large but underperforming segment.

 Link promotions to falling Euribor rates